VersilityLabs/BitcoinSeismograph/backend/README.md

 - Use `lein run dev` for starting the api.

 Configuration:
-- Alternatively create a `profiles.clj` in the project folder with the following content to specify the environment parameters.
+- Instead of using environment variables you can create a `profiles.clj` in the project folder with the following content to specify the environment parameters.
 ```clojure
 {:dev {:env {:influx-host "..."    ; Replace ... with your InfluxDB host.
              :es-url      "..."}}} ; Replace ... with your Elasticsearch url.